etiennebacher/flint/README.md

 ## Usage

 Start by setting up `tinylint` with `tinylint::setup_tinylint()`.
-This imports `sgconfig.yml` and stores a set of rules in `inst/tinylint/rules`.
+This stores a set of rules in `inst/tinylint/rules`.
+You can then extend those rules if you want more control.

 `tinylint` provides two families of functions: